xdv/divvy-dev-portal/content/concepts/issued-currencies/freezes.md

 }
 ```

 In the above example, the `Flags` value is 12582912.
-This indicates that has the following flags enabled: lsfGlobalFreeze, lsfDefaultRipple, as demonstrated by the following JavaScript code:
+This indicates that has the following flags enabled: lsfGlobalFreeze, lsfDefaultDivvy, as demonstrated by the following JavaScript code:

 ```js
 var lsfGlobalFreeze = 0x00400000;